baublet/dependency-container/README.md

 Service containers are lightweight wrappers around the javascript `Map` object that provide clear responsibilities and safe typing in your applications.

 Containers should be scoped per request or other discrete unit of work. **They are not intended to be long-lived,** although they can be if necessary.
-Under the hood, we use a `Map`, not a `WeakMap`, so you can be sure that if a service was ever initialized, it won't be garbage collected until the container itself is garbage collected.
+Under the hood, we use a `Map` to store references to factories and their services.

 Concepts: